 Add the beef and pork; break up with a spoon and stir until just the lightest touch brown.
 Spoon off any excess fat that collects.
 Reduce heat to low, add the wine, and simmer for about 30 minutes, until most of the wine has cooked down.

-Pour in the tomato puree and bring to the laziest possible simmer, not the lowest setting but close to it on most stoves, for 2 hours more.
+Pour in the tomatoes and milk, sprinkle in the nutmeg. bring to the laziest possible simmer, not the lowest setting but close to it on most stoves, for 2 hours more.
 Make sure to check it periodically.
-As much as I advocate for catching up on showering while letting something long-cook, you do need to make sure it's not too dry.
+As much as I advocate for catching up on showering while letting something long-cook, you do need to make sure it's not too dry or burning into an impenetrable crust on the bottom of a Le Creuset.
 If too much has boiled off, add a little water.

-Around the 2 hour mark, set salted water to boil for pasta.
+Around the 3 or 4 hour mark, set salted water to boil for pasta.

-When pasta is flawlessly al dente, stir in heavy cream, 1/4 cup of Parmigiano, and (if you like) add a pinch of nutmeg.
-Turn your burner down just to keep things warm while the pasta cooks.
+When pasta is flawlessly al dente, stir in heavy cream and 1/4 cup of parmigiano.
+Turn your burner way down just to keep things warm while the pasta cooks.